Journal of Virology

 T antigen is able to transactivate gene expression from the simian virus 40 (SV40) late promoter and from several other viral and cellular promoters.
 Neither the mechanisms of transactivation by T antigen nor the regions of T antigen required for this activity have been determined.
 To address the latter point, we have measured the ability of a set of SV40 large T antigen mutants to stimulate gene expression in CV-1 monkey kidney cells from the SV40 late promoter and Rous sarcoma virus (RSV) long terminal repeat (LTR) promoter.
 Transactivation, although reduced, was retained by an N-terminal 138-amino-acid fragment of T antigen.
 Mutants with alterations at various locations within the N-terminal 85 amino acids transactivated the RSV LTR promoter less well than did wild-type T antigen.
 Most of these were also partially defective in their ability to transactivate the SV40 late promoter.
 Two mutants with lesions in the DNA-binding domain that were unable to bind to SV40 DNA were completely defective for transactivation of both promoter, while a third mutant with a lesion in the DNA-binding domain which retained origin-binding activity transactivated both promoters as well as did wild-type T antigen.
 Only a low level of transactivation was seen with mutant T antigens which had lesions in or near the zinc finger region (amino acids 300 to 350).
 Mutations which caused defects in ATPase activity, host range/helper function, binding to p53, binding to the retinoblastoma susceptibility protein, or nuclear localization had little or no effect on transactivation.
 These results suggest that N-terminal portion of T antigen possesses an activation activity.
 The data are consistent with the idea that the overall conformation of T antigen is important for transactivation and that mutations in other regions that reduce or eliminate transactivation do so by altering the conformation or orientation of the N-terminal region so that its ability to interact with various targets is diminished or abolished.

 Zhu, Jiyue Y.; Rice, Philip W.; Chamberlain, Michele; and Cole, Charles N., "Mapping the Transcriptional Transactivation Function of Simian Virus 40 Large T Antigen."
 (1991).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1172.